 The Innovative Finance ISA debt vs equity conundrum

-There has been a great deal of debate in the wake of George Osborne’s Autumn Statement address last week, but of the Chancellor’s three main speeches in the House of Commons this year, it was the July Budget which had the peer-to-peer (P2P) lending sector rejoicing.
-The announcement of the Innovative Finance ISA (IFISA) was a landmark day for the industry, with it being confirmed that consumers will be able to hold peer-to-peer loans within this new account and benefit from tax-free returns on the interest paid by borrowers.
+The announcement of the Innovative Finance ISA (IFISA) was a landmark day for the peer-to-peer lending industry, with it being confirmed at Summer Budget 2015 that consumers would be able to hold peer-to-peer loans within this new account and benefit from tax-free returns on the interest paid by borrowers.

 Interestingly, it had already been confirmed more than a year earlier that P2P would be included within the ISA framework, and the lingering question related purely to implementation – seemingly a toss-up between whether it would fall under the existing Stocks & Shares wrapper, or if a new ISA geared specifically towards lending via peer-to-peer would be created.